What are Auto Transport Lead Providers?

-Have you noticed?
-When you’re browsing the Internet for an auto transport company, it’s not always easy to know which sites actually want to ship your car and which are simply gathering your name to pass on to a whole group of brokers – who, in turn, have the actual connections to get your vehicle shipped!
+When browsing the Internet for an auto transport company, it’s not always easy to know which sites want to ship your car and which are gathering your name to pass on to a whole group of brokers.

-These “lead provider” guys usually own several sites that they customize to the benefit of their group of brokers – and use to plant negative comments about competing brokers.
-When a customer unwittingly submits his or her personal information online, that information is instantly sold to the group of brokers that the site represents.
+These “lead provider” guys usually own several sites that they customize to the benefit of their brokers.
+They also use the sites to plant negative comments about competing brokers.
+When a customer submits his or her personal information online, that information is instantly sold to the brokers the site represents.
 And bingo, the customer’s phone starts to ring!

-The auto transport brokers who buy the leads are often aggressive – they know the lead they just received was also sent to as many as a dozen other brokers at precisely the same time.
-The broker who bought the leads knows that the customer is also receiving quotes from the other brokers in his group, so he tries to bid as low a price as possible.
+The auto transport brokers who buy the leads are often aggressive.
+They know the lead they just received was also sent to a dozen other brokers at the same time.
+The broker who bought the leads knows that the customer is also receiving quotes from the other brokers in his group.
+This prompts him to try to bid as low as possible.
 He’ll call the prospective customer, and send an email, with a bid that he thinks is low enough to be accepted.

 It gets worse when the customer is subjected to a broker who trash-talks the competition.
 Who to believe?